ApurvaBhargava/my-curriculum-vitae/README.md

 - Studied the effectiveness of PES (Payments for Ecosystem Services) at a very low cost by modeling agricultural and environmental response on subsidies and subjective factors and then performing regression analysis and ANOVA.
 - Predicted agricultural and environmental outcomes using ensemble models (Random Forest, AdaBoost, XGBoost, LightGBM) with over 92% accuracy in Python; explained causative factors using SHAP explanations and visualizations.
 - Adapted and tuned Transformers-BART for abstractive summarization of PES research papers (utilized NLP, PyTorch).
-- Identified dynamic processes in human learning and comprehension in terms of changes in game choices and game performance as the games progressed using time-series analysis.
 - Built an Android application using ODK-X for implementing Nash equilibrium games and collecting gameplay data in the background.

 **Courant’s Center for Data Science, New York University, New York, NY**\